-To learn more about the impacts of COVID-19 in Indian Country, check out this resource guide compiled by the National Congress of American Indians:
+To learn more about the impacts of COVID-19 in Indian Country, check out this resource page.

 To find out how pow wows, conferences, and other events across Indian Country are being impacted, check out this resource list by Indian Country Today Media Network